quorumcontrol/tupelo-docs/tutorials/notebook.md

 Tupelo.
 We can store any type of data we want in a ChainTree and organize it within a path structure.

-Before we can start saving notes, we need to create some keys for the user, connect to a service to sign and track our ChainTrees, and then create a new empty ChainTree to store our notes.
+Before we can start saving notes, we need to lay some groundwork.
+We will need to be able to create keys for the user, connect to a service to sign and track our ChainTrees, and create a new empty ChainTree to store our notes.

 Let's build a `createNotebook()` function, step by step, to do those things.

-First we will connect to the community service and the Tupelo TestNet, in `notebook/index.js`:
+First we will connect to a service to act as our _community_, in `notebook/index.js`:
 ```javascript
 async function createNotebook() {
     console.log("creating notebook")